rsieuw/orga-master-ai-nexus/README.md

 Project Link: [https://github.com/rsieuw/orga-master-ai-nexus](https://github.com/rsieuw/orga-master-ai-nexus)

-## Demo Toegang
+## Demo Access

-Voor demonstratie doeleinden kun je inloggen met de volgende gegevens:
+For demonstration purposes, you can log in using the following credentials:

-- **E-mail:** demo@exampl.com
+- **Email:** demo@example.com
-- **Wachtwoord:** demo2025
+- **Password:** demo2025

-Deze demo account heeft beperkte rechten en is bedoeld om de basis functionaliteiten van de applicatie te verkennen.
+This demo account has limited permissions and is intended to explore the basic functionalities of the application.